ejb1733/CPSC210-project/README.md

 - As a user, I'd like to be able to name my worklist.
 - As a user, I want to be notified when a course I try to add is already in my worklist.
 - As a user, I want to see what's in my worklist after I've added my courses.
+- As a user, I'd like to be able to add more courses through console interaction.